enockjamin01/human-cell-classfication/README.md

 ## Usage

-* You can load the model (.keras) file from the src folder and start predicting with your images
+* You can load the model (.keras) file from the main branch and start predicting with your images

 * Please delete (delete.txt) file from each sub directory classes in the Git repo after cloning (This was done to demonstrate only the structure of the image and dataset folders)